Before Marketing the Property

 This is a personal choice for landlords to make.
 If you do not want to have pets in your house we will make this clear to tenants from the outset and include a clause to this effect in the Agreement.
 If however you would like to consider animals you would certainly be extending your potential market.
 In this event we would discuss each application with you so that you can decide.
 Where a pet is allowed we stipulate in your contract that the tenant must be responsible for any damage caused as a result, professional cleaning of carpets etc.

 An Energy Performance Certificate is prepared by a qualified assessor and is required before your property can be offered on the open market.
 The certificate will award a rating to your property so that your prospective tenant can gauge probable energy costs.
-From April 2018 it will be unlawful to let residential properties with an EPC rating of F or G and in these cases an upgrade would be needed in order for the property to comply.
+From April 2018 it became be unlawful to let residential properties with an EPC rating of F or G. In these cases insulation or heating upgrades may be needed in order for the property to comply, although exemptions are sometimes available- talk to us!

 Our policy at Harker & Bullman is to advise you of what we believe to be the best achievable rent for your property and this helps to let it quickly.
 In the vast majority of cases we are able to find good tenants within a very short time – we have been known to let properties the same day they have come to the market!
 Some locations are more challenging and some periods are busier than others, but generally we pride ourselves on arranging tenancies with the minimum of delay at the asking rent.